adr1enbe4udou1n/blog/content/posts/11-a-beautiful-gitops-day-1/index.md

 #### ETCD and network encryption by default

-You may need to enable etcd and network encryption in order to preventing any data leak in case of a server is compromised.
+You may need to enable etcd and network encryption in order to prevent any data leak in case of a server is compromised.
 You can easily do so by adding the following variables:

 {{< highlight host="demo-kube-hcloud" file="kube.tf" >}}